realtux/dispenserd/README.md

 # dispenserd [![Build Status](https://travis-ci.org/ebrian/dispenserd.svg?branch=master)](https://travis-ci.org/ebrian/dispenserd)
-Modern Job Queue for Modern Developers
+Yet Another Job Queue, But Better

-dispenserd is a modern job queue designed to be: fast, reliable, feature rich, and tailored towards the needs of developers.
+dispenserd is a job queue designed to be: fast, reliable, feature rich, and tailored towards the needs of developers.

 ### Primary Features
 - No compromise on stability or reliability
 - Simple JSON interface
-- Queue fully in memory with optional persistence
+- Full queue in memory with optional persistence
 - Blocking Operation (receive a job immediately or block until ready)
 - Non-blocking Operation (receive a job immediately or be notified none are available)
 - Job priorities